Restricted Β· PACE NLP

 The Perplexity Sonar Deep Research output (puregym_deep_research.md) was reviewed by a 5-expert panel (panel_review_perplexity.md).
 Errors found:

 1. Leonard Green acquisition date wrong.
-Report says Nov 2013 citing CCMP.
-CCMP did acquire PureGym in 2013; LGP acquired it from CCMP later (~2017).
-The Companies House FY2024 filing names LGP + KKR as current investors; the date discrepancy doesn't change the exit-thesis framing but does undermine specific transaction-multiple math.
+Perplexity says Nov 2013 citing CCMP.
+CCMP did acquire PureGym in 2013; LGP acquired it from CCMP in 2017 for $786m (Bloomberg / Pitchbook confirmed via post-publish cross-check, 2026-04-25).
+The Companies House FY2024 filing names LGP + KKR as current investors.
+The date + transaction-size correction doesn't change the exit-thesis framing but is required for any transaction-multiple math anchored on entry price.

 3. Year-1 churn 40% / Year-2+ retention 85% comes from a single non-peer-reviewed source (benfit.co.uk, a blog aggregator).
 Useful as a sense-check, not as a citable benchmark.
 The Gym Group's own 2024 / 2025 annual reports are the authoritative source if the actual number matters to a recommendation.